Fighter Alpha 2 is the 1996 sequel to Capcom's original Street Fighter Alpha

 from the arcade version of Final Fight, Rolento.
 All returning characters

-got some nice updates and are even more fun to use this time around, thanks to the
+received some solid updates to their movesets and became even more fun to use in

 Street Fighter Alpha 2 retains most of

-the gameplay elements introduced in the prequel.
+the mechanics introduced in the prequel.
 Returning from the prequel, are the

 allowing players to perform a series of basic and special moves to create